IngvarKofoed/AlfredAI/memory-bank/progress.md

 ## What Works

+-   **✅ Browser Action Enhancement:** The browser action tool now provides efficient webpage interaction with memory-based content storage:
+    - Modified all browser actions (launch, navigate, scroll_down, scroll_up) to store webpage content in memory instead of returning large HTML responses
+    - Added new `askQuestion` action that uses Gemini completion provider to answer specific questions about stored webpage content
+    - Implemented webpage content storage using the memory system with appropriate tags and metadata for retrieval
+    - Returns short confirmation messages for all browsing actions to reduce response size
+    - Uses the same Gemini completion provider as the HTML transformer for consistent content analysis
+    - Proper validation and error handling for all actions including the new askQuestion functionality
+    - Content is automatically cleared when browser is closed to prevent memory bloat
+    - Significantly reduces response size while maintaining full functionality through memory storage
 -   **✅ Docker Tool:** Comprehensive Docker container and image management capabilities for hosting and running applications:
     - Complete Docker workflow support: run, build, stop, ps, logs, pull, exec, remove, images, network, create-dockerfile
     - Intelligent Dockerfile generation based on base image type (Node.js, Python, nginx, generic)